 Overall Resolution (and record player notes)

 On the subject of hooking up the record player, the Uniti range is generally designed for those audiophiles who are after fewer boxes, with a bit of multiroom, so the idea of a Naim Stageline-N powered by a separate power source (as designed) or a separate phono stage is not in the thinking (I’m using my Rega Fono MM, perfectly acceptable for me with my Rega Planar RP3, it’s a bit spaghetti but who cares).
-Naim might be expecting a Naim Uniti Star owner to head for a built-in phono staged turntable like a Technics SL1500C.
+Naim might expect a Naim Uniti Star owner to head for a built-in phono staged turntable like a Technics SL1500C.

-Nonetheless, my RP3 with the Fono and an Exact cartridge sounds really nice, clear and detailed and this set-up is a good reminder of the warmth and delicacy of vinyl records versus digital, not to mention the pure pleasure of dropping a needle onto a piece of vinyl for the love of it.
+Nonetheless, my RP3 with the Fono and an Exact cartridge sounds nice, clear and detailed, and this set-up is a good reminder of the warmth and delicacy of vinyl records versus digital, not to mention the pure pleasure of dropping a needle onto a piece of vinyl for the love of it.
 I have asked Naim if the excellent MM input from the Supernait 3 might appear in a future Uniti Star 2, incidentally.
 If I get a reply it will be in the comments below.

 Overall Tone

-In more delicate moments female vocals (vocals in general, even Dylan!) is wonderfully delivered, for example, Ella Fitzgerald’s Little White Lies is absolutely exquisite with this Naim Uniti Star set-up.
+In more delicate moments, female vocals (vocals in general, even Dylan!) are wonderfully delivered.
+For example, Ella Fitzgerald’s ‘Little White Lies’ is absolutely exquisite with this Naim Uniti Star set-up.

 Qobuz & Tidal & YouTube

-Here’s my Tidal Naim Uniti Star listening Playlist, the Qobuz version is equally varied but that’s what happens with these fantastic streaming services!
+Here’s my Tidal Naim Uniti Star listening Playlist.
+The Qobuz version is equally varied, but that’s what happens with these fantastic streaming services!

 Headphone Output

-The remote is really nice and has a good feel to it, it is very angular and sharp.
-The remote lights up when you pick it up which is good for ‘dark’ listening.
+The remote is really nice and has a good feel to it.
+It is very angular and sharp.
+The remote lights up when you pick it up, which is good for ‘dark’ listening.
 I’ve hardly used the remote save for turning the Naim Uniti Star off because I use the iPad for music selection.
-There is the Mu-so style analogue (to digital) volume control on the top of the Star which is very classy indeed (I gather it is derived from the NAC-N 272!).
+There is the Mu-so-style analogue (to digital) volume control on the top of the Star, which is very classy indeed (I gather it is derived from the NAC-N 272!).

 Overall